roovo/obsidian-card-board/README.md

 ## New
 - Choose files or directories to ignore when loading tasks from notes.
-Handy if you use templates which contain tasks that you don't want to see on your boards.
+Handy if you use templates which contain tasks that you don't want to see on your boards, or if you want to speed up loading by skipping any files or folders you know will not contain tasks you with to use with CardBoard.
 - Confirmation step added when deleting cards.
 - Can now choose to use either local or UTC time when marking tasks as complete.
 - Shows the year of a task on the card if it is not due in